FarhanShares/laravel-mediaman/README.md

 MediaCollection::with('media')->findByName('My Collection');
 ```
 ### Update collection
 You can update a collection name.
+It doesn't really have any other things to update.
 ```php
 $collection = MediaCollection::findByName('My Collection');
 $collection->name = 'New Name'